kamalmemon/mcp-bigquery-gateway/mcp-bigquery-gateway/README.md

 A Model Context Protocol (MCP) server for Google BigQuery integration with AI assistants.

-**🐳 Docker Required**: This project is designed to run in Docker for simplicity and consistency.
+**🐳 Docker Required**: This project runs in Docker for simplicity and consistency.

 ## Features